barryclark/jekyll-now/about.md

 I chose to generate random words based on something like C + C + V + C + C, or L + L + V + L + L, or some combination thereof where C = consonant, V = vowel and L = letter.

-So, that’s slasm, no more, no less.
+That’s slasm, no more, no less.

-### About Me
+### About The Blog

-Working.
+Work in progress.